Lipotropic Injections

 Lipotropic injections — commonly known as MIC injections or MIC/B12 injections — are intramuscular injections containing a combination of amino acids and vitamins specifically chosen for their roles in fat metabolism, liver function, and energy production.
 The term "lipotropic" literally means "fat-loving" and refers to compounds that promote the transport and metabolism of fat in the body.

 The core formulation consists of four key ingredients: methionine, inositol, choline, and vitamin B12.
-Each plays a distinct role in how your body processes, transports, and eliminates fat.
 Together, they support the biochemical pathways that your liver uses to break down and export fat — pathways that can become overtaxed during periods of rapid weight loss or caloric deficit.
+Learn more about how these therapies fit into the broader landscape in our guide to the best peptides for weight loss.

 At Rewind Anti-Aging of Miami, lipotropic injections are one component of our comprehensive weight loss program.
-They are most commonly used alongside primary weight loss medications like semaglutide or tirzepatide, but they are also available as a standalone option for patients seeking metabolic support, an energy boost, or liver health optimization without a prescription weight loss medication.
+They are most commonly used alongside primary weight loss medications like semaglutide or tirzepatide, but are also available as a standalone option.

 How Each Ingredient Works